wittyswayam/qb-risk-infra/README.md

 **Proportional cost model.** Commission and slippage are specified in basis points of gross notional.
 This is the standard representation used in institutional desks and makes costs easy to calibrate from broker disclosures.
 One basis point is 0.01%.

-**Strategy interface contract.** Every strategy implements `on_bar(symbol, history, current_bar) -> Signal`.
-The signal carries a direction (+1, 0, -1), a normalised strength scalar, and an optional metadata dict for diagnostics.
-The engine is agnostic to strategy internals — it only consumes the signal.
-Adding a new strategy requires implementing `BaseStrategy` and registering it in the registry.

 **Repository pattern.** Database access is encapsulated in repository classes (`OHLCVRepository`, `BacktestRepository`, `WalkForwardRepository`).
 These accept a SQLAlchemy `Session` and return domain objects or raise `RepositoryError`.
 The API routes obtain sessions via a context manager.
 Business logic never constructs SQL queries.

-**Configuration hierarchy.** Settings are loaded from a YAML file, then overridden by environment variables using a double-underscore nesting convention (`QB__DATABASE__HOST`).
-The `AppConfig` Pydantic model validates all values at startup.
-Secrets (passwords, API keys) are never stored in YAML — only in environment variables or `.env`.

 ---